 Caricom Magazine functions as a form of critical resistance to the racism that once disfigured stadiums, a space for the frustration and hurt felt by generations of black football fans, and a platform from which black creative practitioners are able to gain agency over the way they - and those they relate to - are perceived.

-Created and written by Calum Jacobs - with design and layout by Shawn Sawyers - The magazine was produced in response to the inherent lack of diversity found in football coverage.
-By primarily enlisting help from writers, artists and designers drawn from the global majority, we are making a co-ordinated and concerted effort to counter this.
+Founded, written and art directed by Calum Jacobs - with design elements and layout by Shawn Sawyers - issue one of Caricom was produced in response to the inherent lack of diversity found in football coverage.
+By primarily enlisting help from writers, artists and designers drawn from the global majority, it made a co-ordinated and concerted effort to counter this.

-Our inaugural issue explored the intersection between football and the black experience by mapping topics relatable to Black-Britons onto footballers.
-In doing this, we were able to connect to an audience desperate to see the aforementioned chronicled and deconstructed, while simultaneously breaking down ideas others were unfamiliar with.
+The inaugural issue explored the intersection between football and the black experience by mapping topics relatable to Black-Britons onto footballers.
+In doing this, it was able to connect to an audience desperate to see the aforementioned chronicled and deconstructed, while simultaneously breaking down ideas others were unfamiliar with.